 B) Drawing/Graphical Presentation

-Tabulation are devices for presenting data from a mass of statistical data.
-Preparation of frequency distribution table is that the first requirement.
-Tables are often simple or complex depending upon measurement of single set of things or multiple sets of things.
+Tabulation is a device for presenting data from a mass of statistical data.
+Preparation of frequency distribution table is the first requirement for that.
+Tables are often simple or complex depending upon the measurement of a single set of things or multiple sets of things.

-The distribution of the overall number of observations among the various categories is termed as frequency distributions.
+The distribution of the overall number of observations among the various categories is termed as frequency distribution.

-Frequency Distribution is very important step in statistical analysis.
-It groups sizable amount of series or observations of master table and presents the data very concisely, giving all information at a look.
+Frequency Distribution is a very important step in statistical analysis.
+It groups a sizable amount of series or observations of the master table and presents the data very concisely, giving all information at a look.

-In short, collecting and summarizing great amount of data is called frequency distribution.
+In short, collecting and summarizing a great amount of data is called frequency distribution.

 Rules for Making Frequency Distribution Table

-- The class or group interval between the groups should not be too broad or too narrow.
+- The class or group interval between the groups should not be excessively broad or narrow.
 Too large a group will omit the details and too small will defeat the purpose of making the data concise.

-- The number of groups or classes should not be too many or too few but ordinarily between 6 and 16 depending on the details necessary and the size of sample.
+- The number of groups or classes should not be too many or very few but ordinarily between 6 and 16 depending on the details necessary and the size of the sample.

-- The headings must be clear such as “height” in inches or in centimeters, “age” in years or months.
+- The headings must be clear for instance “height” in inches or in centimeters, “age” in years or months.
 If the data are expressed as rates mention percent or per thousand.

 - The rates and proportions, if given the actual number in the group must also be noted.